THE ITALIAN WAY TO ICE CREAM

 Do not reduce or replace anything; everything is there for a reason.

-• Fresh strawberries: use fresh, juicy, in-season strawberries.
+• Fresh strawberries: try to use fresh, juicy, in-season strawberries.
 The taste of this strawberry ice cream will be determined by the taste of the strawberries themselves.
 If you want a fragrant strawberry ice cream, so should be your strawberries.

 Do not use any other sugar or sweetener, natural or artificial, liquid or powder, like honey, stevia, golden syrup, table sweeteners, confectioner’s sugar, etc.